Light it up

 Mel was also a featured vocalist on the Gippsland-produced, Mass Online Band cover of INXS's Never Tear Us Apart, and contributed her voice to the Kutcha Edwards' song, We Sing, (released on August 28, 2020) as part of a choir alongside the likes of; Paul Kelly, Archie Roach, Judith Durham and David Bridie.

-In the meantime, with music venues being shut down all around the country, Mel continues to work on her album and perform live online.
+Mel continues to work on her album and perform live online.
 Her debut single, Lose Control was released digitally on September 1, 2020 and was followed by the catchy Don’t Let Go which was released on February 13, 2021.

 Playing, singing and doing everything herself, Mel recorded Lose Control in her apartment in Melbourne during lockdown because of Covid-19.
 Her philosophy being, “if you can’t get to the studio to work with the big guns, maybe you just need to sit down with some gear and do it yourself.”
 And that is exactly what she did.
 Don’t Let Go was also recorded under very similar circumstances.